DEFRA/defra-docker-dotnetcore/IMAGE_SCANNING.md

 apk add --no-cache 'libssl1.1>1.1.1'
 ```

 Note that the `>` symbol will install versions `1.1.1` or greater, so acts like a `>=` operator.
 Also the `'` quotes around the package name and version are important, and leaving them out can lead to unintended behaviour.
-Finally for patc

 The command should be placed after the `tini` installation, with a leading `&&`.
 The line above correctly updated would be:
 ```